rjnp2/Applying_filter_in_face/README.md

 # Applying_filter_in_face

 ## Description
-This repository contains python implmentation of various snapchat like face filters and masks.
+This repository contains python implmentation of various snapchat like face filters and masks using opencv and dlib.

+Dlib used for finding face and detect landmarks which uses a Histogram of Oriented Gradients (HOG) feature combined with a linear classifier, an image pyramid, and sliding window detection scheme to detect faces.
+Then it finds the 68 facial landmarks using an Ensemble of Regression Trees to detect the face characteristics and to estimate the tilt angle of the face.

 ## Currently following filters are available:
 - face_mask Filter